 This tool recurs in different phases of the foresight process.
-It is an inclusive and engaging way to foster a comprehensive and shared understanding of the entire system among stakeholders
+It is an inclusive and engaging way to foster a comprehensive and shared understanding of the entire discussions and offers a fun way of approaching sensitive topics.
+It also provides a way to understand stakeholders